Addiction Recovery with Integrative Psychiatry

 Biochemical insights can be game-changers in addiction recovery.

-Many people struggling with cravings, compulsive behaviours, or withdrawal symptoms are actually dealing with underlying nutrient deficiencies, methylation issues, neurotransmitter imbalance, or chronic inflammation — patterns that standard addiction care often misses.
+Many people struggling with cravings, compulsive behaviours, or withdrawal symptoms are not “failing treatment” — they are dealing with underlying nutrient deficiencies, methylation issues, neurotransmitter imbalance, or chronic inflammation.
+These are patterns that standard addiction care often overlooks.

-- DNA profile (e.g., MTHFR, COMT, MAO-A) to understand dopamine, stress reactivity, and nutrient processing
+to understand dopamine regulation, stress reactivity, and nutrient processing

 🧪 These tests help us map out the hidden drivers of addictive patterns — allowing us to tailor nutrient therapy, amino acid support, detoxification strategies, and neurological repair based on your exact biochemistry.